Attorney for Election Crimes and Voter Fraud Offenses

 If you are charged with a crime involving an election or voting, you need the help of a successful defense lawyer.

-For alleged criminal activities, it is the county prosecutor’s responsibility to charge and prosecute state election law crimes.
-As is the usual practice for initiating any state prosecution, the county prosecutor relies upon local law enforcement to investigate and prepare a report.
-The prosecutor reviews the report and any warrant request, and if satisfied a crime has been committed, the prosecutor issues a warrant for prosecution.
+For alleged criminal activities, the county prosecutor is responsible for charging and prosecuting state election law crimes.
+County prosecutors rely upon local law enforcement to investigate and prepare a report.
+The prosecutor reviews the investigation report, evidence, and any warrant request, and if they are satisfied a crime has been committed, the prosecutor issues a warrant for prosecution.

 The Michigan Attorney General also handles the prosecution of election and voting-related crimes.